-1000 - Instruction 220 - Social Security Contributions 16 - Other activities necessary to maintain LEA operations and services
+1000 - Instruction 220 - Social Security Contributions 16 - Other activities necessary to

+maintain LEA operations and services

+and employ existing LEA staff.

 Please describe the expenditures within the account and how they will address a COVID-19 need

 Social Security Costs for Retention Stipend.